 People new to the co-op may order a trial mixed produce box for $35 before deciding if the co-op is going to be suitable, however after that initial sample they would be required to become a member of the co-operative.

 Can I choose what I want in the boxes?

-Not at FIG, although members can purchase freely from the extras tables.
+No, not at FIG, although members can purchase freely from the extras tables.
 For the box contents, we order from a list of produce the farmers supply us of fresh, in season vegetables and fruit.
 Buying produce in season means it is at its best, most nutritious (healthiest!) and least expensive.
 Our society has moved so far from what is normal and natural that we expect our favourite vegies to be available all year round.
 Food doesn’t grow like that unless it is grown in some artificial manner and trucked or flown huge distances.
 It’s time we learned what our grandparents and great-grandparents viewed as normal – learning to cook and prepare food in season, even if that also means learning to deal with a glut!
-We cannot imagine ever getting sick and tired of our lovely local tomatoes but many will empathise with having to deal with zucchini 452 ways before the harvest is over!
+We cannot imagine ever getting sick and tired of our lovely local tomatoes but many will empathise with having to deal with zucchini 452 ways before the harvest is over! 😀

 So… getting back to the FIG box contents, there is usually a set number of items for every box and then between 2-4 categories weekly where there is more than one type of produce available.
 Eg, for a citrus category we usually have oranges and lemons but also mandarins when available.
 In a greens category we could have up to 3 types of kale, silverbeet, rainbow chard or bok choi, and sometimes more available; a member would have one item of this category in their box.
-For members growing some of their own produce, we offer a two item swap which is explained in the next paragraph.

 What if I’m growing some of the vegies at home?
 What if I’m allergic to something?